sa-mw-dach/winkelschleifer/docs/opensourcerers.org/opensourcerers-post.md

 **First** - support to secure your applications by making sure that end-to-end encryption is in place, is easily manageable, includes secure management of external resources (DNS and CA)

 **Second** - and this is an often underestimated puzzle part in K8s management - it supports to live segregation of duties.
-Development teams are enabled to roll out new applications "by click of a button" and at the same time the DNS management is kept separate to ensure securtiy.
+Development teams are enabled to roll out new applications "by click of a button" and at the same time the DNS management is kept separate to ensure security.

 And this is a lot of security you get !